kcenon/thread_system/docs/architecture.md

 2. **Typed Thread Pool**: Priority-based scheduling requirements
 3. **Adaptive Queues**: Variable or unknown workload patterns
 4. **Lock-free Structures**: High-contention scenarios

+### Module Integration Guidelines

+1. **Core Only**: Use just the thread system for lightweight applications
+2. **With Logger**: Add the logger module for production applications
+3. **With Monitoring**: Add monitoring for performance-critical systems
+4. **Custom Modules**: Implement the job interface for your own modules

 ### Configuration Guidelines